HabanaAI/Gaudi-tutorials/PyTorch/triton_inference_server/README.md

 +--------+---------+--------+
 ```

-Next, repeat the steps to query the server with `clinet.py` and update the model list passed via `--model_name`, i.e.
+Next, repeat the steps to query the server with `client.py` and update the model list passed via `--model_name`, i.e.

 ```py
 python client.py --model_name qwen2,llama2
 ```

 > [!WARNING]
-> The number of available Intel® Gaudi® AI accelerator in your contianer should be (at least) equal to number of deployed models.
+> The container will require access to at least one Intel® Gaudi® AI accelerator for each of the models deployed.